coq/coq/doc/sphinx/language/core/inductive.rst

    inductive type to be template polymorphic, even if the :flag:`Auto Template Polymorphism` flag is on.

-In practice, the rule **Ind-Family** is used by Coq only when there is only one inductive type in the inductive definition and it is declared with an arity whose sort is in the Type hierarchy.
+In practice, the rule **Ind-Family** is used by Rocq only when there is only one inductive type in the inductive definition and it is declared with an arity whose sort is in the Type hierarchy.
 Then, the polymorphism is over the parameters whose type is an arity of sort in the Type hierarchy.